 Q. I need to track the whereabouts of my partner’s vehicle because I believe they are cheating on me.
 Is this legal?

-A. If you do not own the car, then you must not deploy a GPS Car Tracker.
+A. You must not deploy a GPS Car Tracker if you do not own a car.
 Your actions would be construed as collecting personal data of a person's whereabouts without their knowledge, breaking privacy laws, and breaching human rights.
-However, if the vehicle belongs to you and a partner is using the car, then you can fit a tracking device without informing the persons using the car.
-Likewise, if you part-own the vehicle with a partner, then you can fit a tracker but, ideally, you should inform the other part-owner that a tracker has been fitted.
+However, if the vehicle belongs to you and a partner is using the car, you can fit a tracking device without informing the persons using the car.
+Likewise, if you part-own the vehicle with a partner, you can fit a tracker; ideally, you should inform the other part-owner that a tracker has been fitted.

 Q. I believe a tracking device has been unlawfully fitted to my car.
 Can I purchase a bug detector to locate the device, and are they legal to use?

-We have written an article on the Rise of the Bug Detector which provides an informative insight for the layman on how these devices work and how simple they are to operate.
-From a legal perspective, bug detectors do not transmit and are designed only to identify transmitting frequencies, therefore, their ownership and use are within the law.
+We have written an article on the Rise of the Bug Detector, which provides informative insight for the layman on how these devices work and how simple they are to operate.
+From a legal perspective, bug detectors do not transmit and are designed only to identify transmitting frequencies; therefore, their ownership and use are within the law.

-If you do find a tracking device, or any other kind of 'bug' - do not remove it - you could be liable for removing property which does not belong to you.
-Take a picture and then drive your car to the local Police and let them handle the situation.
+If you find a tracking device or any other kind of 'bug' - do not remove it - you could be liable for removing property that does not belong to you.
+Take a picture, drive your car to the local Police and let them handle the situation.

-A. Commercial vehicles that are used for business purposes are the responsibility of the company who must inform the driver that a tracking system has, or will be fitted, and to explain how to switch off tracking capabilities whenever the vehicle is used privately.
-You cannot fit a tracker while the car is being used by an employee for private means or fit a tracker to your vehicle while it is kept at an employees property or private land for example; a driveway or garage without their consent.
-Trackers must only be fitted with a right of access, for example; on a public street, path or public space.
+A. Commercial vehicles used for business purposes are the responsibility of the company must inform the driver that a tracking system has or will be fitted and explain how to switch off tracking capabilities whenever the vehicle is used privately.
+You cannot fit a tracker while the car is being used by an employee for private means or fit a tracker to your vehicle.
+At the same time, it is kept on an employee's property or private land, for example, a driveway or garage, without their consent.
+Trackers must only be fitted with a right of access, for example, on a public street, path or public space.

 Q. I do not own the vehicle I wish to track, but I do have a legitimate reason for needing to monitor the whereabouts of the vehicle.
 Can I do this?

-A. Providing your reason/s are legal and in proportion to the extent required to gather the vehicle's whereabouts, and would satisfy a Police inquiry under exceptional circumstances.
+A. Providing your reason/s are legal and proportional to the extent required to gather the vehicle's whereabouts and would satisfy a Police inquiry under exceptional circumstances.
 You must not gain access inside the car unless you have lawful access.
 You cannot break into the vehicle, nor can you hard-wire a tracker physically to the car.

-Q. My dad, who’s in his 80’s and lives alone, sometimes leaves his house and then becomes confused to his whereabouts.
-Can I drop a People Tracker in his coat pocket as a means to ensure his safety and know his whereabouts when he becomes lost?
+Q. My dad, who lives alone in his 80s and sometimes leaves his house and then becomes confused about his whereabouts.
+Can I drop a People Tracker in his coat pocket to ensure his safety and know his whereabouts when he becomes lost?

-A. People Trackers will give peace of mind to family members and are very helpful for use by the vulnerable, including lone workers and VIP’s for enhancing their safety and security.
-People trackers tend to be much smaller, lighter and convenient to carry than a vehicle tracker.
-Privacy laws apply so its always advised to ask for permission from your dad and explain why you are wanting to use a people tracker.
+A. People Trackers will give peace of mind to family members and are very helpful for use by the vulnerable, including lone workers and VIPs, for enhancing their safety and security.
+People trackers tend to be much smaller, lighter and more convenient to carry than vehicle trackers.
+Privacy laws apply, so it's always advised to ask for permission from your dad and explain why you want to use a people tracker.
 Consider the potential of breaking these laws depending on the extent of your use.

 Q. I am a new Private Investigator.
-I have been tasked by a company to track a suspected employee using their company car for illegal use outside working hours.
+A company has tasked me to track a suspected employee using their company car for illegal use outside working hours.
 Can I put a tracking device on the car?

-A. As a Private Investigator, you should be familiar with, and are required to comply with RIPA Regulation of Investigatory Powers Act laws.
+A. As a Private Investigator, you should be familiar with and must comply with RIPA Regulation of Investigatory Powers Act laws.
 You should also be registered with the ICO Information Commissioners Office.
-You can use a tracking device as an aid to investigating fraud, or criminal activity of a company employee providing it is in proportion to the investigation and in the best interests to protect the company.
-However, you cannot deploy a people tracker, or any tracking device on a person or assets in a manner deemed intrusive and would break their privacy and human rights which could then be construed as harassment.
+You can use a tracking device to investigate fraud or criminal activity of a company employee, providing it is in proportion to the investigation and in the best interests of protecting the company.
+However, you cannot deploy a people tracker or any tracking device on a person or assets in a manner deemed intrusive and would break their privacy and human rights, which could be construed as harassment.